dennislwm/pgbackup/README.md

 ### Production

-We need to install using `pip3 install pgbackup` and then we can run the command `pgbackup --help`.
+We need to install using `pip install pgbackup` and then we can run the command `pgbackup --help`.

 ```bash
 Usage: